Why Is My Cell Phone Booster Not Working?

 - Vehicle cell boosters: These boosters are ideal for cars, RVs, trucks, SUVs, fleet vehicles and boats.

-- In-building cell signal booster: This type of booster is ideal for a home setting or any other property that requires a signal boost.
+- In-building cell signal booster: This type of booster is ideal for a home setting, business, or any other property that requires a signal boost.

 A cell booster only works if there is an existing signal outside of your property.
 They improve the signal rather than creating it from scratch.
 The majority of signal extender kits include these three components:

 - External antenna: Captures the weak cell phone signal from outside

 - Indoor antenna: Rebroadcasts the enhanced signal within your home, business, or vehicle